refirst11/windcoding/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-lightblue)](https://opensource.org/licenses/MIT)

 Improve efficiency for Windows.
-If you want to try mac key config, you can use.
+If you want to try mac key config, you can this use.

---breaking: changes:As AutoHotkey version 1 became deprecated, I migrated to v2.0.0.
-features a version 2 is the ability to swap CapsLock and Control without modifying the registry.
+There are two types, one that swaps CapsLock and Left Control, and the other that defaults.

 ## Usage